bensutherland/amplitools/20_docs/README_mhap.md

 ### 04. Align samples against reference genome ###
 Update the variable for the reference genome, then run the following script:
 `01_scripts/bwa_mem_align_reads.sh 12`
-Requires that samples suffix is .fastq.
+Requires that the sample filename suffix is .fastq.gz
 Note: this will align, sort, index, and generate idxstats.
 It will add read group IDs to samples, as these are required for downstream analyses.

 idxstats provides a tab-delimited output with each line consisting of a reference sequence name, the sequence length, the number of mapped read segments, and the number of unmapped read-segments.

 Aligned output will be in `13_mapped_mhap`.

+To inspect the number of reads and number of alignments per sample:
+`01_scripts/assess_results.sh` will produce summary tables in each folder.

 ### 05. Call variants from the aligned samples ###